-I have presented numerous workshops in schools and each time I do, parents, teachers, and children ask me for more information, more guidance, and more resources for creating a kinder cyber community.
+Over the last two years I have presented numerous workshops in schools and each time I do, parents, teachers, and children ask me for more information, more guidance, and more resources for creating a kinder cyber community.
 The success of my program has grown rather quickly because of its great need.
 To date, over 60,000 students have taken the Don’t Press Send Campaign’s Pledge, which provides a series of guidelines and strategies to help children navigate today’s ever- changing technological world.
 It gives them a solid foundation to draw upon, in the hope of preventing them from harming themselves or others.
 Each pledge is a conversation in itself, and it is my hope that parents, children and educators will use them to begin this journey of positive reform.
-In addition, we have developed the Don’t Press Send App in order to reach more people.
-This app has been downloaded in 23 countries.
+I have recently developed the Don’t Press Send App in order to reach more people.
 It is my hope that parents will provide their children with this app not only as a one-time process but also as a springboard for some well-needed conversation.
 As parents, and as educators, we simply need to begin a dialogue with our children.
-You can download the Don’t Press Send App for free from the App Store or by clicking here.
-In an effort to expand our influence, I have presented a TED Talk about the importance of finding technology's place in our lives.
+You can download the Don’t Press Send App for free from the App Store.
 I am proud to provide a sound resource with my new book, "Don’t Press Send: A Mindful Approach to Social Media, An Education In Cyber Civics."
 This book is a timely resource for parents and teachers, to help educate children to engage in more kind and careful online communication.
 Thank you for visiting our website and for being a part of the solution to stem the misuse of social media.

 Katie Duffy Schumacher has presented Don't Press Send's "Education in Cyber Civics" to tens of thousands of students, parents, and educators since its inception in 2013.
 She is available to speak throughout the United States in an effort to combat the misuse of social media.